bsccf/Uni-notes/Mathematics for Engineering and the Environment/13U Statistics 1/independent events.md

 #### Describe
 ## Independent events

-Basically for two events to be independent the following equation is true:
+This is where the outcome of one event is independent of another, basically for two events to be independent the following equation is true:
 > ### $$ P( A \cup B ) = P(A) + P(B) $$
 >> where:
 >> $A,B=$ independent events